joinpursuit/AC-DSA-JS/Intro_To_DSA/introToDSA.md

 - How would you implement the back button in a web browser?
 - How would you store the taxonomy of several different species?

-An understanding of data structures will enable you to write readable, efficient and exentendible code.
+An understanding of data structures will enable you to write readable, efficient and extensible code.

 Additionally, our programs can be faster or slower depending on how we store and access information.
 There is a huge difference between something taking .1 seconds and 1 second!
 Knowing which data structures to use can make a huge difference for end users of your app.